SSHcom/privx-on-aws/README.md

-# PrivX Free - Just-in-time Access Management
+# PrivX - Just-in-time Access Management

 > Available as Infrastructure as a Code on AWS for fast deployment.